-A new study of the X-shaped radio galaxy NGC 326, which will be published on February 20th in Astrophysics Journal, tries to explain their morphology and some of the featured associated with X- or Z-shaped radio galaxies.
+A new study of the X-shaped radio galaxy NGC 326, which will be published on February 20th in Astrophysics Journal, tries to explain their morphology and some of the features associated with X- or Z-shaped radio galaxies.

 X-shaped galaxies are a class of extragalactic radio source that prominently exhibit two, low-surface brightness radio lobes, referred to as the wings, which are oriented at an angle to the active or high-surface-brightness lobes.
 Both sets of these lobes symmetrically pass through the center of the elliptical galaxy, which is the source of the lobes, giving the radio galaxy an X-shaped morphology.